We Work Very Hard To Show The Young People We Care For Them

 We Know A Lot About Assessment

 We have created a rigorous assessment framework called the ARTN.
 (Assessment of Risk and Treatment Needs) which has evolved from our experience of this specific field of work over the last 20 years or more.
-It combines the common themes of four risk assessment frameworks which are designed exclusively for young people who engage in harmful sexual behaviour, PROFESOR, ERASOR, J-SOAP, and J-SORRAT.
+It combines the common themes of four risk assessment frameworks which are designed exclusively for young people who have sexual development difficulties, PROFESOR, ERASOR, J-SOAP, and J-SORRAT.

-Also included are items which appear in the AIM assessment framework and various factors which have appeared in contemporary research on the subject of young people and harmful sexual behaviour.
+Also included are items which appear in the AIM assessment framework and various factors which have appeared in contemporary research on the subject of young people and sexual development difficulties.